kanhay/kanhay/README.md

 [![khanhayf's 42 stats](https://badge.mediaplus.ma/kettlebells/khanhayf)](https://github.com/kanhay)
 ### Hi there 👋
-I'm Khadija Anhayfou, a student at 1337 (42 Network), where I am honing my skills in software development with a focus on system-level programming.
-My repositories showcase my work on various projects that are part of the 1337 Common Core curriculum.
+I'm Khadija Anhayfou, my repositories showcase my work on various projects that are part of the 1337 Common Core curriculum.
 These include foundational programming concepts such as:

 Libft: A personal implementation of the C standard library, focusing on key functions and memory management.
 Get Next Line: A function to read a line from a file descriptor, mastering memory allocation and file handling.